yuthikasgp/Course3_assignment/CodeBook.md

 1. Take the tidy dataset 1 prepared earlier and add the prefix "Average" to all column names except for the subject and activity columns to beautify column names for the second tidy dataset.

-2. group the resulting tidy dataset by subject and activity.
+2. Group the resulting tidy dataset by subject and activity.

 3. Compute the mean() of all columns (except grouping columns).
 Tidy dataset 2 is now ready.